-^{0927-6505/\$ -} see front matter @ 2005 Elsevier B.V.
-All rights reserved. doi:10.1016/j.astropartphys.2005.05.008 neutrino research with radio measurements in the frequency range from a few to a few hundred MHz.
+Radio emission from cosmic ray air showers, initially predicted by Askaryan [1; 2] and experimentally discovered in 1965 by Jelley et al. [3], offers the opportunity to carry out cosmic ray and neutrino research with radio measurements in the frequency range from a few to a few hundred MHz.
 The radio technique yields data very much complementary to those collected with ground-based particle detector arrays and air shower fluorescence detectors and incorporates the advantages of a 100% duty cycle, moderate cost per antenna, and the possibility of observation even in populated areas [4].

-After the flurry of activity in the 1960s and 1970s, research in this field virtually ceased completely in the late 1970s due to experimental problems, difficulties in the interpretation of the experimental data and the success of alternative techniques.
-With the advent of new fully digital radio interferometers such as LOFAR1 and the ideas put forward by Falcke and Gorham in [4], the radio technique, however, currently is experiencing its renaissance.
-Although the effect has been known for almost 40 years, the knowledge of the radio emission properties and their dependence on the underlying air shower parameters has been rather poor until recently (see, e.g., the discussion in [5]).
+After the vivid activities of the 1960ies and 1970ies, research in this field virtually ceased completely in the late 1970ies due to experimental problems, difficulties in the interpretation of the experimental data and the success of alternative techniques.
+With the advent of new fully digital radio interferometers such as LOFAR1 and the ideas put forward by Falcke & Gorham in [4], the radio technique, however, currently experiences its renaissance.
+Although the effect has been known for almost 40 years, the knowledge of the radio emission properties and their dependence on the underlying air shower parameters has been rather poor until recently [see, e.g., the discussion in 5].
 To address this issue and to build the necessary foundation for the application of radio techniques to cosmic ray research, a number of experimental and theoretical efforts have started in the last few years.

-On the experimental side, the LOPES project [6] is developing and testing the design of a LOFAR prototype station for the measurement of cosmic ray air showers.
-It will provide experimental data that should finally pin down the absolute strength as well as the polarization properties of the radio emission very soon.
+On the experimental side, the LOPES project [6] develops and tests the design of a LOFAR prototype station for the measurement of cosmic ray air showers.
+It is going to provide experimental data that should finally pin down the absolute strength as well as the polarization properties of the radio emission very soon.
 Another ongoing effort is the CODALEMA experiment in France [7].

-On the theoretical side, there have been calculations presented in [8,9].
+On the theoretical side, there have been calculations presented in [8] and [9].
 Furthermore, we have developed our own analytical model of the radio emission from vertical cosmic ray air showers in the scheme of coherent geosynchrotron radiation in [5].
 This model allowed us to gain a solid understanding of the important coherence effects that shape the radio emission.
 As a second step in our modeling efforts, we designed and implemented Monte Carlo simulations of the radio emission from cosmic ray air showers in the same scenario, yet with much higher precision and for arbitrary geometries [10].
 The simulations are based on analytic parametrizations of the air shower characteristics and constitute a precursor to our upcoming full-fledged Monte Carlo simulations of radio emission from extensive air showers based on precise air shower modeling with CORSIKA [11].